Mature Masculine

 • Using insight to control or exploit others

-• Seeing weaknesses and leveraging them for your benefit
+• Seeing weaknesses and leveraging them for our benefit

-• Twisting information to serve your agenda while seeming objective
+• Twisting information to serve our agenda while seeming objective

-• Feeling superior because you "see through" everyone
+• Feeling superior because we "see through" everyone

-Here, discernment becomes manipulation.
-You use clarity to deceive and dominate instead of illuminate and understand.
+The Manipulator uses his clarity to deceive and dominate instead of to guide and serve.

 Passive Shadow: The Dummy